James M. Zavislan

 Professor Zavislan received his BS degree with high honors in Optics in 1981 and his PhD degree in Optics in 1988 from the University of Rochester.
-From 1987 to 1992, he was a Research Staff Member at IBM Almaden Research Center.
+From 1987 to 1992, he was a research staff member at IBM Almaden Research Center.
 In 1992 he co-founded Lucid, Inc. where he led the company's research and product development efforts.
-In 2002, he joined the faculty of the Institute of Optics, University of Rochester as an Associate professor.
+In 2002, he joined the faculty of the Institute of Optics, University of Rochester as an associate professor.
 He currently serves as Associate Dean for Education, Hajim School of Engineering and Applied Sciences.
 He is an inventor or co-inventor on 62 issued US patents, an author or co-author on 49 papers, and a co-editor of a book and a book chapter.
-He is a fellow of the Optical Society of America and the National Academy of Inventors.
+He is a fellow of Optica and the National Academy of Inventors.

 Research areas include improving the performance of optical imaging systems by modeling and measuring the coherence properties of light returned from objects of interest and adjacent objects not of interest.
 Applications for this research include biomedical imaging, material science, and remote sensing; optical design, optical fabrication, optical design using anisotropic optical materials, tolerancing of optical systems, and optical design for manufacturing.